 The secretary general of the Organization of American States (OAS) Jose Miguel Insulza, said Friday in New York that 2012 will be a year of tension in Venezuela due to the presidential elections to be held and where it can endanger democracy.
 "Venezuela is going through a serious crisis and probably will get worse next year because of the political tension that surrounds the elections," Insulza said during a speech at the XIII Conference Annual Hispanic Business Association of Latin American and Columbia University in New York.

 The secretary general of the OAS, which featured a speech focused on democracy and integration in Latin America, and showed concern about the situation in Venezuela, where he said the tension before the presidential election of 2012 is "already more apparent "in Peru, where elections are next month.
+"I put Venezuela among the countries of the region which should be more worried," said Insulza, who believes the elections will end up being "an all or nothing game" between the opposition and President Hugo Chávez, which results in "a danger to democracy."
+Chilean and said that his "principal concern" now is that elections will take place in an environment nurtured in recent years, since the opposition did not attend the 2006 elections and as the Venezuelan Congress has been granting more power to Chavez.

 international Interpol alert against Gadhafi and 15 other Libyans.

-.
-Organization U.S. rejects Venezuelan Chavez's mediation in Libya
+U.S. rejects Venezuelan Chavez's mediation in Libya

 Charito Rojas